StarRocks/starrocks/docs/en/sql-reference/sql-functions/date-time-functions/now.md

 Returns the current date and time.

 From 3.1.6 onwards, this function can accept a precision input (`p`), which represents the number of digits to retain after seconds.
 A maximum of 6 digits can be retained (accurate to the microsecond).
 The digits after `p` are padded with 0.
-If `p` is not specified, a DATETIIME value accurate to the second is returned.
+If `p` is not specified, a DATETIME value accurate to the second is returned.

 The following example returns date and time values when different precision is specified.